+Attribute 1: Encourage attainment of RTPI Heather Holland High Long chartership for those who are eligible.
 Attribute 1: We will implement discretionary Heather Holland High Short charges for condition discharge.
 Attribute 1: Continue to review opportunities to Heather Holland High Long promote and utilise the University of the West of Scotland's proposed fully funded, work-based learning degree qualification as part of the Service's work force planning.
-Attribute 2: Continue with our workforce planning by Heather Holland High Long continuing to create opportunities for staff development and progression to strengthen the team and ensure that we are horizon scanning to prepare for future challenges.
+Attribute 2: Continue with our workforce planning Heather Holland High Long by continuing to create opportunities for staff development and progression to strengthen the team and ensure that we are horizon scanning to prepare for future challenges.
 Attribute 2: Strengthen PRD process by setting Heather Holland Medium Medium deadlines that will ensure all staff / managers undertake PRD meetings in time to allow annual training to be scheduled.